Seth Meyers Mocks 'Frenetic Toddler' Donald Trump's Firetruck Play

 On Monday’s “Late Night,” host Meyers poked fun at footage of Trump hopping into a firetruck as part his administration’s “Made in America” week.

-“Look how happy he is!” said Meyers.
+“Look how happy he is!”
+Meyers said.
 “Trump treats driving a truck the same way he treats being president.
 He just wants to make-believe.”

 Meyers later imagined Trump actually becoming a firefighter.
-“He’d show up to a burning building, shout ‘fake news’ and head to the nearest driving range.”
+“He’d show up to a burning building, shout ‘fake news’ and head to the nearest driving range,” the comic quipped.

-White House Press Secretary Sean Spicer, who was pictured taking a photograph of Trump inside the truck, also came in for a ribbing.
+White House press secretary Sean Spicer, who was pictured taking a photograph of Trump inside the truck, also came in for a ribbing.

 “At this point Sean Spicer is just an exhausted dad trying to keep up with his frenetic toddler,” said Meyers.

-“Ok buddy, now just sit still for a sec, let’s get this for mom and then I promise you can have a cookie afterwards,” he added, imitating Spicer’s voice.
+“OK buddy, now just sit still for a sec, let’s get this for mom and then I promise you can have a cookie afterwards,” he added, imitating Spicer’s voice.

 Check out the full segment above.